storageos/storageos.github.io/_docs/operations/upgrades.md

     > Any mount points will hang while StorageOS Pods are not present if the
     > application Pods haven't been stopped.

-1. Set the StorageOS cluster in maintenance mode.
+1. Put the StorageOS cluster in maintenance mode.

     StorageOS implements a maintenance mode that freezes the cluster.
 When in maintenance mode, StorageOS operations are limited.
-Functionalities such volume provisioning, failover of primary volumes or managing nodes is disabled.
+Functionalities such as volume provisioning, failover of primary volumes or managing nodes are disabled.
 For more details see the [Maintenance]<!-- todo --> page.
 1. Make sure the update strategy of StorageOS is `OnDelete`.
     ```bash
    $ export NAMESPACE=storageos